templaza/plazart/README.md

-# Plazart - Joomla 2.5 and Joomla 3.x
+# Plazart - Joomla 3.x

 Our Plazart framework is a flexible Template Framework for Joomla.
 It was created based on T3 Framework and is available for Joomla 2.5 & Joomla 3.
 For the ease of upgrades the framework is in the plugin format and is installed separately.